NoahJGersh/Wormhole/README.md

 - Tunnel Subdivisions
     - The number of edges along the tunnel (joining rings)
 - Colors
-    - A list of colors to interpolate across the tunnel (currently limeted to two)
+    - A list of colors to interpolate across the tunnel (currently limited to two)

-Currently in its second iteration.
-Next iteration should fix some generational issues and add phong shading.
+Currently in its third iteration.
+Next iteration will add proper shading.
 Orbit controls are currently implemented, with auto-orbit enabled.

 ### Known Issues

-Generated tunnel has rogue vertex in final ring.
+None.

 ## Planned Features